Video games in Occitanie

 Since 2022, the Metropole of Montpellier has set up a fund to support the cultural and creative industries sector, with a special focus on video games.

-Lastly, Push Start (the regional cluster), also working on national projects such as “JYROS”, an environmental footprint calculator created by and for companies in the video game industry, Toulouse Game Dev (the Toulouse cluster) and Sud Piccel (a Montpellier group of industry professionals) are helping to structure and boost the industry by promoting and enhancing video game creation and skills sharing.
-For example, the Montpellier Game Lab programme, co-sponsored by the Montpellier BIC and Push Start, aims to support young studios in their development and consolidation in the region and will open its 4th class in 2024.
+Lastly, Push Start (the regional cluster), supported by the Occitanie Region, also working on national projects such as “JYROS”, an environmental footprint calculator created by and for companies in the video game industry and Toulouse Game Dev (the Toulouse cluster) are helping to structure and boost the industry by promoting and enhancing video game creation and skills sharing.
+For example, the Montpellier Game Lab programme, co-sponsored by the Montpellier BIC and Push Start, aims to support young studios in their development and consolidation in the region and will open its 6th class in 2026.
+Games like "En Garde!" by Fireplace Games, "Tropical Resort Simulator" by Beardroid Games and the very successful "Clair Obscur: Expedition 33" by Sandfall Interactive are among the incubator program's notable alumni.